-When it comes to location, the highest average paycheck ($105K per year) can be spotted in Webster, N.Y.; Glenview, Ill. (around $82K), Cleveland, Ohio (approximately $71K), and New York, N.Y. ($66K) are the next top-paying cities.
-High paychecks are not found in Phoenix, Ariz.; in fact, at $45K it is one of the worst-paid cities.
-Within the firm, employees working in Illinois take home the most — about $74K annually on average.
+When it comes to location, the highest average paycheck (around $105K annually) can be spotted in Webster, N.Y.; Glenview, Ill. ($82K), Portland, Ore. ($69K), and New York, N.Y. (approximately $66K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $60K) is Rochester, N.Y.
+By state, Paychex, Inc. employees make the most in Illinois, earning about $74K per year on average.

 Years of Experience

-Respondents who have been working for five to nine years make $62K annually on average.
-For those with one to four years of experience, median paychecks reach about $48K per year.
-When we consider tenure, a substantial portion of employees (30 percent) have been working for 10-19 years and make $71K annually on average.
+For those who claim five to nine years of work experience, pay on average amounts to around $61K per year.
+For those with one to four years of experience, median paychecks reach $48K annually.
+The largest slice of the Paychex, Inc. workforce (29 percent) has been working for 10-19 years and earns, on average, $71K per year.

 Certifications and Degrees

 Monetary compensation comes to about $72K annually for Human Resources Professionals, far surpassing the earnings of non-credentialed workers.
 Acquiring certification to be a Senior Human Resources Professional is rewarded with median pay of around $70K per year.
 Those with a Master of Science (MS) at Paychex, Inc. come out on top, and their salaries approach $83K annually.